karma4u101/Templating-With-Twitter-Bootstrap/README.md

 2) Update & Run Jetty

 The following commands will update and fetch the projects dependancys then start the jetty server and load the lift application.
-There is also a sbt.bat for windows users so if you are on a windows maskine just substitute the ./sbt command with sbt.bat.
+There is also a sbt.bat for windows users so if you are on a windows machine just substitute the ./sbt command with sbt.bat.

 	./sbt update ~container:start